-Dr. Kevin Grant Chief Academic Officer / Dean of Business Administration
+Dr. Kevin Grant Dean of Academic Affairs / Chief Academic Officer / Director of Assessment

-Dr. Rachel Kim Chief Financial Officer / Registrar
+Dr. Rachel Kim Chief Financial Officer / Director of Admission / Registrar

-Dr. Sung Kim Dean of Student Affairs
+Dr. Suk Young Kim Dean of Student Affairs

 Ms. Laurie Anderson Librarian

 Faculty

 The faculty of the California Victor University is committed to fulfilling the mission of the University and educating students with excellence.
 CVU's faculty should possess minimum a master's degree from an institution approved by the Bureau or previously approved by a predecessor agency of the Bureau; or an accredited institution in the United States or Canada; or other state approved institution that documents that the institution at which the faculty member earned his or her degree is equivalent to an institution that is approved by the Bureau; or an institution outside the United States or Canada and in addition provides a comprehensive evaluation of the degree performed by a foreign credential evaluation service that is a member of the National Association of Credential Evaluation Services(NACES).